david-ds-teles/nodejs_ts_seed/README.md

 **email**: david.ds.teles@gmail.com

-Hello, my name is David and I'm a software engineer, you can find me on [Linkedin](https://www.linkedin.com/in/david-teles/).
+Hello, my name is David Teles and I'm a software engineer.
+You can find me on [Linkedin](https://www.linkedin.com/in/david-teles/).
 Feel free to send me a message.

 ## About

-This NodeJS seed project helps us with the initial configuration of a NodeJS project with basic configurations of typescript.
+This NodeJS seed project helps with the initial configuration of a NodeJS project with basic configurations of typescript.

 You'll find here:

 * tslint
+* i18n
 * prettier
 * nodemon (for dev only)
 * pm2 (production only)